 Other efforts have been made in what is known as ``low-depth'' amplitude estimation algorithms. \citet{giurgicatiron2022low} provided two such algorithms that showed that it is possible to trade off some of the quadratic speedup obtained by amplitude estimation for a lower circuit depth, paving the way for implementation in the early fault-tolerant regime~\citep{campbell2021early, katabarwa2024early,giurgicatiron2022lowexp}.
-Their first algorithm, Power law AE, uses power law schedules combined with \citet{suzuki2020amplitude}'s maximum likelihood estimation amplitude estimation to obtain low-depth circuits, providing an algorithm with practical functionality, but have theoretical guarantees are conditioned on strong regularity conditions that may not necessarily be present.
-The second algorithm, QoPrime amplitude estimation pieces estimates from several low-depth circuits together with the Chinese Remainder Theorem to obtain the value of $a$, but is restricted to discrete circuit depths of fractional powers of the inverse error.
-Though the QoPrime AE algorithm provides concrete theoretical guarantees, its performance have been shown to be inferior to Power law AE~\citep{giurgicatiron2022low, giurgicatiron2022lowexp}.
+Their first algorithm, Power Law AE, uses power law schedules combined with \citet{suzuki2020amplitude}'s maximum likelihood estimation amplitude estimation to obtain low-depth circuits, providing an algorithm with practical functionality, but it has theoretical guarantees that are conditioned on strong regularity conditions that may not necessarily be present.
+The second algorithm, QoPrime AE amplitude estimation pieces estimates from several low-depth circuits together with the Chinese Remainder Theorem to obtain the value of $a$, but is restricted to discrete circuit depths of fractional powers of the inverse error.
+Though the QoPrime AE algorithm provides concrete theoretical guarantees, its performance is inferior to Power Law AE~\citep{giurgicatiron2022low, giurgicatiron2022lowexp}.
 Further, neither algorithm can be extended to work for the Heisenberg-limited regime.